em00k/next-zxdb-downloader/readme.md

 - Launch zxdbloader.bas

 - If connection is successful you should see a search prompt.
-Enter a search term to find result. eg manic*miner
+Enter a search term

+to find result. eg manic*miner

 You can then select a file to download or search for a new term.

-The search works with "starts with", all spaces must be replace with an asterix, eg : "target renegade" should be entered as "target*renengade*
+The search works with "starts with", all spaces must be replace with an asterix, eg : "target renegade" should be entered as "target\*renengade"

 zxdb-dl can than lauch your download if preffered, or you can choose to do another seach.